-Let’s break it down and commiserate together, shall we?
+Let’s break it down and do the thing, shall we?

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.